Order of Protection Frequently Asked Questions

-It is designed to protect you and your family members from someone who has harmed or threatened to harm you and of whom you are afraid.
+An Order of Protection is a court order that is designed to stop violent and harassing behavior.
+It is meant to protect you and your family members from someone who has harmed or threatened to harm you and of whom you are afraid.

 - "Family member" means: mothers, fathers, children, brothers, sisters, and other past or present family members of a household.
-These relationships include relationships created by adoption and remarriage, including stepchildren, stepparents, in-laws, and adoptive children and parents.
+These relationships include relationships created by adoption and remarriage.
+That includes stepchildren, stepparents, in-laws, and adoptive children, and parents.
 These relationships continue regardless of the ages of the parties and whether the parties reside in the same household.

 - stalked you,